corinjorgenson/RandomForest-cpx-thermobarometer/README.md

 # RandomForest-cpx-thermobarometer

 Hey there!
 Thanks for coming here!
-This is the beta version of the Jorgenson-Higgins Random-Forest cpx thermobarometer.
+This is the the Jorgenson-Higgins Random-Forest cpx thermobarometer.

 Here you'll find two zip folders which you can download for your thermobarometer needs.
 Both of these use R so we recommend that you are familar with R first!